 For each name, remove the corresponding variable or function.
 If the -v option is given, each name refers to a shell variable, and that variable is removed.
 Read-only variables may not be unset.
 If -f is specified, each name refers to a shell function, and the function definition is removed.
 If the -n option is supplied, and name is a variable with the nameref attribute, name will be unset rather than the variable it references. -n has no effect if the -f option is supplied.
 If no options are supplied, each name refers to a variable; if there is no variable by that name, any function with that name is unset.
 Each unset variable or function is removed from the environment passed to subsequent commands.
-If any of COMP\WORDBREAKS, RANDOM, SECONDS, LINENO, HISTCMD, FUNCNAME, GROUPS, or DIRSTACK are unset, they lose their special properties, even if they are subsequently reset.
+If any of COMP_WORDBREAKS, RANDOM, SECONDS, LINENO, HISTCMD, FUNCNAME, GROUPS, or DIRSTACK are unset, they lose their special properties, even if they are subsequently reset.
 The exit status is true unless a name is readonly.

-wait [-n] [n ...]
+wait [-fn] [id ...]

 Wait for each specified child process and return its termination status.
-Each n may be a process ID or a job specification; if a job spec is given, all processes in that job's pipeline are waited for.
-If n is not given, all currently active child processes are waited for, and the return status is zero.
-If the $-\mathbf{n}$ option is supplied, wait waits for any job to terminate and returns its exit status.
-If n specifies a non-existent process or job, the return status is 127.
+Each id may be a process ID or a job specification; if a job spec is given, all processes in that job's pipeline are waited for.
+If id is not given, all currently active child processes are waited for, and the return status is zero.
+If the -n option is supplied, wait waits for any job to terminate and returns its exit status.
+If the -f option is supplied, and job control is enabled, wait forces id to terminate before returning its status, instead of returning when it changes status.
+If id specifies a non-existent process or job, the return status is 127.
 Otherwise, the return status is the exit status of the last process or job waited for.